Scaling Knowledge Graph Construction through Synthetic Data Generation and Distillation: Distill-SynthKG

-Directly inputting long texts into an LLM has been shown to result in information loss \cite{edge2024from}.
-To mitigate this risks, we first split each input document into smaller, more manageable chunks before processing them with the LLM in subsequent steps.
+\paragraph{Document Chunking and Decontextualization} Directly inputting long texts into an LLM has been shown to result in information loss \citep{edge2024from}.
+To mitigate this risk, we first split each input document into smaller, more manageable chunks before processing them with the LLM in subsequent steps.
 This chunking is done along sentence boundaries, without overlap, to preserve semantic coherence and avoid redundancy.

 However, processing each chunk in isolation can lead to a loss of prior context.
-For example, if "John Doe" appears in one chunk and "John" in another, we might lose track of who "John" refers to.
-To prevent this, we apply a "decontextualization" step, where we prompt the LLM to rewrite each chunk, replacing all entity mentions with their most informative form based on the context of the preceding chunk.
+For example, if ``John Doe'' appears in one chunk and ``John'' in another, we might lose track of who ``John'' refers to.
+To prevent this, we apply a ``decontextualization'' step, where we prompt the LLM to rewrite each chunk, replacing all entity mentions with their most informative form based on the context of the preceding chunk.
+This step serves a critical dual purpose: ensuring entity consistency across chunks and creating self-contained text units that can be independently processed.
 For example, if ``John Doe'' is introduced in a previous chunk, subsequent mentions of ``John D.'' ``John,'' or related pronouns are replaced with ``John Doe.''
-This approach not only preserves context but also prevents the same entity from being represented in different forms, which could lead to redundancy, discontinuous KG paths, and reduced accuracy during KG inference or retrieval.
+This not only preserves context but also prevents the same entity from being represented in different forms, which could lead to redundancy, discontinuous KG paths, and reduced accuracy at inference time.
 The first chunk of a document is not decontextualized, as chunking does not lead to context loss in this case.
-We provide an example of decontextualized chunk in \Cref{fig:kg-decontextualized-example}.
+We provide an example of a decontextualized chunk in \Cref{fig:kg-decontextualized-example}.

+To verify that the preceding chunk is sufficient for decontextualization, we calculate the average chunk distance for the same entity within each document in our generated dataset of 100K samples (details of this dataset are described in \Cref{sec:synthKG}).
+Specifically, we measure the distance between the first occurrence of each entity and its subsequent mentions.
+The overall average chunk distance per entity is 0.9, indicating that, on average, entities are mentioned again within less than one chunk after their first mention.
+This suggests that using only the preceding chunk is sufficient and that no significant number of entities remain unresolved due to the chunk-based decontextualization process.

-One potential downside of prompting the LLM to rewrite chunks is that the rewritten version may deviate from the original, potentially introducing information loss or hallucination.
-To address this, we use ROUGE scores to compare the original and decontextualized chunks and filter out those that show significant deviations due to the decontextualization process.
-Detailed experimental settings are provided in the \Cref{sec:synthKG}.
+A potential drawback of prompting an LLM to rewrite chunks is that the rewritten text can drift from the source, introducing information loss or hallucinations.
+To mitigate this risk, we compute ROUGE scores between the original and decontextualized chunks and filter out cases with substantial divergence.
+Full experimental settings are reported in \Cref{sec:synthKG}.